Joel Kuennen

 Exhibitions // Public Talks // Absence Is a Presence in Me // About

 Hello, I'm Joel.
-I develop material narratives, arcing over extraordinary periods of time, and make work that explores our relationship to the Earth to deconstruct an exploitative binary and embrace a complex biological and geological latticework of which we are part.
+I develop material narratives, arcing over extraordinary periods of time, and make work that explores our relationship to the Earth to deconstruct an exploitative binary through embracing the complex biological and geological latticework of which we are part.
 Read a short biography here.
 Contact me at joelkuennen(@)gmail.com

 Latest Work